New Zealand | Microsoft Endpoint Manager Group Policy Analytics Tool

 Group policy objects (GPOs) have been utilised by organisations for over 20 years now.
 Their main function is to control what a user can or cannot do on a computer system by configuring user settings and computer or administration settings on different devices within a domain.

-These days, many companies choose to migrate to the cloud – an easier system where documents and data can be stores on a limitless infrastructure without the need for external storage devices and hard drives.
-Now that many organisations are looking to fully adopt these cloud solutions, tools such as Microsoft Endpoint Manager are used to manage workloads more efficiently and Microsoft have introduced a tool that helps with the Group Policy side of things called Group Policy analytics.
+These days, many companies choose to migrate to the cloud – an easier system where documents and data can be stored on a limitless infrastructure without the need for external storage devices and hard drives.
+Now that many organisations are looking to fully adopt these cloud solutions, tools such as Microsoft Endpoint Manager are used to manage workloads more efficiently.
+Microsoft has also introduced a tool that helps with the Group Policy side of things called Group Policy analytics.

-To determine which GPO settings can be successfully migrated to the cloud, a full review of the on-premises GPOs must be undertaken initially.
-This is to save time and to ensure that you aren’t looking for a setting that doesn’t exist, and the best way to do so is to use the Group Policy Analytics functionality within Microsoft Endpoint Manager.
+To determine which GPO settings can be successfully migrated to the cloud, a full initial review of the on-premises GPOs must be undertaken.
+This is to save time and to ensure that you aren’t looking for a setting that doesn’t exist.
+The best way to do so is to use the Group Policy Analytics functionality within Microsoft Endpoint Manager.

 EXPORT GPOS AS AN XML FILES

-1. Log on to your on-premises server which has access to Group Policy and open the Group Policy Management app (GPMC.msc)
+1. Log on to your on-premises server which has access to Group Policy, then open the Group Policy Management app (GPMC.msc)

 1. Expand your domain to see all your GPOs